larryluer/mrmr-gpr/README.md

 Our implementation of GPR not only builds a predictive model for the surrogate and its uncertainty for a single prediction, but it also reports the uncertainty of the trend itself.
 This allows hypothesis testing such as "is positively correlated" or "has maximum".
 It is accomplished by a bootstrap method.

-For details, see the manuscript by Marina Guenthert et al. 2025
+For details, see the manuscript by Marina Günthert et al. 2025

 The authors:
-- Larry Lüer, Marina Guenthert
+- Larry Lüer, Marina Günthert
 - Institute of Materials for Electronics and Energy technology
 - Friedrich-Alexander Universität Erlangen-Nürnberg
 - November 2025